This article contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 Pros

-- Factory-calibrated accuracy with physical calibration report included
+- Factory-calibrated with physical calibration report included in the box

-- HotKey Puck for quick switching between work modes
+- HotKey Puck for fast switching between color modes without navigating menus

-- KVM switch lets one keyboard and mouse control two computers
+- Built-in KVM switch controls two computers with one keyboard and mouse

-- Excellent for remote workers running a laptop and desktop simultaneously
+- Excellent for hybrid workers running a personal and work laptop together

 Cons

-- KVM and HotKey Puck features add complexity some users won't need
+- KVM and HotKey Puck add setup complexity many users won't use